life-itself/tao/project-management /README.md

 * Sprints are organised via Milestones.
 Naming convention: `Sprint - DD MMM YYYY` with the date being the last day of the sprint.
 * Issues scheduled for future sprints are allocated to the relevant milestone.
-* Icebox - catch-all milestone for issues that are "someday maybe" type of things (not likely to be worked on the near-term)
+* Icebox - catch all milestones for issues that are "someday maybe" type of things (not likely to be worked on the near-term)

 Labels